Did an eBay VeRO suspension bring you here?

 - Use dropshipping software to filter out VeRO risks

-- PriceYak has a huge database of every brand in the 7-year history of PriceYak that has issued a violation to our sellers.
-As the original and most powerful dropshipping automation software, PriceYak has supported the internet's biggest dropshippers with hundreds of millions of listings over the years, and that means we have a lot of VeRO data!
+- PriceYak has a huge database of every brand in the 7-year history of PriceYak that has issued a Vero violation to our sellers.
+As the original and most powerful dropshipping automation software, PriceYak has supported the internet's biggest dropshippers with hundreds of millions of listings over the years, and that means we have one of the most complete eBay Vero lists out there.
+We're sitting on A LOT of VeRO data!

-- For each brand with VeRO risk, we know how many violations the brands have sent our users, how recently the last violation was issued, and that helps us figure out how aggressive or active a brand is.
+- For each brand on our VeRO list, we know how many violations the brands have sent our users, how recently the last violation was issued, and that helps us figure out how aggressive or active a brand is.

 - You can also use the built-in keyword blacklist in PriceYak's listing tool to tell PriceYak to reject any listing that contains the keywords you've added to your own account.